 - (c) Carryover from prior years.
 Enter here the carryover from the prior tax return for this credit.
 This carryover can be found on the prior-year form for the credit or Part III of last year's Schedule P. If a Schedule P, Part III, exists this year for the return, this entry is posted there and the below lines are left blank. - (d) Amount claimed on current year tax return. (auto-calc) Normally computed as the lesser of the above carryover and the tax balance remaining after the preceding credit in the FTB order is claimed.
-However, if Schedule P page 2 exists for this return, no calculation appears here.
+However, if Schedule P page 2 exists for this return, no calculation appears here. - Tax balance. (auto-calc) Normally computed as the prior tax balance less the above credit, but zero if Schedule P page 2 exists for this return.

-- Tax balance. (auto-calc) Normally computed as the prior tax balance less the above credit, but zero if Schedule P page 2 exists for this return. - (e) Carryover to future years. (auto-calc) Normally computed as the carryover entered in line a less the credit used this year (line b), but zero if Schedule P page 2 exists for this return.
+(g) Carryover to future years. (auto-calc) Normally computed as the carryover entered in line a less the credit used this year (line b), but zero if Schedule P pages 3 and 4 exists for this return.

-Note that two of the carryovers listed in the FTB instructions apply only to corporations -- credit carryovers for Technological Property Contribution, code 201, and Contribution of Computer Software, code 202 -- and so they are not included.
+Note that columns (e) and (f) are not used in this software because column (e) (Total credit assigned this year) applies only to corporations, and column (f) (Credit amount to be elected as refundable in future year) applies only to taxpayers who claim more than \$5,000,000 of credit, which is the maximum credit allowed for 2024.
+Also, two of the carryovers listed in the FTB instructions apply only to corporations -- credit carryovers for Technological Property Contribution, code 201, and Contribution of Computer Software, code 202 -- and so they are not included.

-Summary.
-The names and amounts for the claimed credits are shown on the last two screens of Form 3540 just like they are on Schedule P. Moreover, if Schedule P page 2 exists, the amounts shown in the Schedule P Summary override the ones that would be computed from Form 3540 alone.
+Summary for Form 540.
+The names and amounts for the claimed credits are shown on the last two screens of Form 3540 just like they are on Schedule P. Moreover, if Schedule P pages 3 and 4 exists, the amounts shown in the Schedule P Summary override the ones that would be computed from Form 3540 alone.
 The resulting entries are posted to Form 540 lines 43 and 44 if there are no more than two credits allowed this year.
 If more than two credits are allowed on Form 3540, Schedule P, Part III is automatically generated and completed upon the final recalculation of the return and the balance of credits after the first two are shown on Form 540, line 45.